DominikFilipiak/rc-2023-24/docs/lab2-public/lab2.md

 ## Coordinate frames

-In this lab we are going to build a car with a radar.
 Let's start with the following XML file describing the world:

 ```xml